Possibility theory: Formalization of possibility

-It follows that, like probability, the possibility measure is determined by its behavior on singletons:
+It follows that, like probability on finite probability spaces, the possibility measure is determined by its behavior on singletons:

 Axiom 1 can be interpreted as the assumption that Ω is an exhaustive description of future states of the world, because it means that no belief weight is given to elements outside Ω.

 Axiom 2 could be interpreted as the assumption that the evidence from which $\Pi$ was constructed is free of any contradiction.
 Technically, it implies that there is at least one element in Ω with possibility 1.

 Axiom 3 corresponds to the additivity axiom in probabilities.
-However there is an important practical difference.
+However, there is an important practical difference.
 Possibility theory is computationally more convenient because Axioms 1–3 imply that: